kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 Postgres Enterprise by AppsCode 16.9 on x86_64-pc-linux-musl, compiled by gcc (Alpine 14.2.0) 14.2.0, 64-bit
 ```

-The rebranding is cosmetic and deliberately does not touch the numeric version,
-so extensions and client drivers that gate on it behave exactly as on community
-PostgreSQL:
+It reports the PostgreSQL version it is built on, so existing drivers, tooling
+and extensions work against it unchanged:

 ```bash
 $ kubectl exec -it -n demo pg-enterprise-0 -c postgres -- psql -U postgres -tAc 'SHOW server_version; SHOW server_version_num;'